 - Other people involved in or witnessing the incident.

 The IADR staff are trained on how to deal with the incident and how to further proceed with the situation.
-If needed or requested, staff will help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the IADR General Session & Exhibition.
+If needed or requested, staff will help participants contact venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the IADR General Session & Exhibition or other IADR meeting.

 6. Addressing Grievances

 If you feel you have been falsely or unfairly accused of violating this Meeting Professional Conduct Policy you should notify the IADR Board of Directors with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.